Polar 8 Project: Design and project initiation

 Designed to be capable of year-round operations in the Arctic regions, the vessel was ordered based on the increased oil exploration activity in the Beaufort Sea and future Arctic oil and mineral exploration.
 The ship was also required to exert Canadian sovereignty in the Arctic area after Canada's claim to the area had been challenged by the United States.
 The ship was to have a planned displacement of 39000 LT and powered by either a diesel electric or diesel direct engine driving three shafts, creating 107,000 shp.
 This would have given the vessel a maximum speed of 19 kn at sea.
-The vessel was to be capable of uninterrupted progress in 8 ft pack ice and the steel that the ship was to built from was to be tested down to -60 C.
+The vessel was to be capable of uninterrupted progress in 8 ft pack ice and the steel that the ship was to be built from was to be tested down to -60 C.

 The ship's 875 LT of aviation fuel would have carried in tanks separated from the outer hull to minimize the chances of pollution.
 The vessel itself would have carried 13000 LT of diesel fuel.
 The ship would have been equipped with laboratories, a moon pool and other deck equipment for scientific research.
 The ship would have been able to operate up to three helicopters.
 At the time, it would have been the world's largest icebreaker.

 In September 1985, the Conservative Mulroney government chose the Polar 8 design for construction.
 The Department of National Defence had reservations about the project, claiming that the ship had no way to respond to northern submarine threats and that the cost of the vessel would exceed its estimated cost of $300–500 million.
 The competition to build the vessel was messy and the Mulroney government created a committee to sift through the proposals to find the best three.